Omnikar/takua/README.md

 Press space to submit a move once it's been completed.

 Use the arrow keys to rotate the camera view.
+Use the `R` key to reset the camera to its default position.

 Press the `-` and `=` keys to view past moves.
 Hold shift while pressing either of these keys to skip to the beginning or end of the game.